Details of what information I collect from you, what I do with it and who it might be shared with.

 I also keep concise notes on your progress in counselling.
 These notes are anonymised, coded with a reference number and stored separately from your contact details.

 Some information recorded in counselling notes may include sensitive personal information – e.g. race, ethnic origin, religion, politics, criminal convictions, health, sex life or sexual orientation.

 Personal information is recorded electronically and in a written format.

 Why do I collect this information?

-Any information provided by you is necessary to ensure a counselling or supervisory service is provided to a high ethical standard.
+Any information provided by you is necessary to ensure a counselling service is provided to a high ethical standard.

 Who might I share your information with?

 Although counselling is a confidential arrangement between the counsellor and the client, there may be occasions when I may need to talk to someone else about what you might disclose in therapy.
 This is usually only undertaken in order to ensure you or someone else is kept safe from serious risk of harm and I would hope to gain your consent for this to happen.
 However, this might not always be possible.

 Individuals or agencies I might talk to usually include the police, social services, emergency services, medical supports and your emergency contact person.